R-03

 Plain Language

-Beginning July 1, 2027 (one year after the act's effective date), operators must submit an annual report to the Office of the Attorney General covering: (1) the number of crisis service provider referral notifications issued in the prior calendar year, and (2) the protocols in place to detect and respond to user expressions of suicidal ideation or self-harm and to prohibit the chatbot from producing such content.
-Reports must contain no user identifiers or personal information.
+Beginning one year after the effective date (July 1, 2027), operators must submit annual reports to the Office of the Attorney General covering: (1) the number of crisis service provider referral notifications issued in the preceding calendar year, and (2) the protocols in place for detecting and responding to suicidal ideation or self-harm expressions and for preventing the chatbot from producing self-harm content.
+Reports must not include any user identifiers or personal information.
 The Attorney General's office will publish the reported data on its website.
-Because the report covers the preceding calendar year, operators should begin tracking crisis referral counts from July 1, 2026.
+Because reporting covers the preceding calendar year, operators must begin tracking crisis referral counts from the act's effective date (July 1, 2026), not from the first reporting date.

 (a) Beginning one year after the effective date of this act, an operator shall annually report to the Office of the Attorney General all of the following: (1) the number of times in the preceding calendar year the operator has issued a crisis service provider referral notification pursuant to subdivision 4193b(b)(2)(A) of this subchapter; and (2) the protocols put in place by the operator to: (A) detect and respond to expressions of suicidal ideation or self-harm by users; and (B) prohibit the companion chatbot from producing content about suicidal ideation, suicide, or self-harm with the user. (b) The reporting required by this section shall include only the information listed in subsection (a) of this section and shall not include any identifiers or personal information about users. (c) The Office of the Attorney General shall post on its website the data from a report received pursuant to this section.